Signed in as:

 12: Fear of Letting Go.

-The 12 Meditative Hindrances and 12 Meditation Markers.
+Understanding Meditative Hindrances and Meditation Markers.

 Meditative Hindrances.
 Meditation Markers.